 - Formally launch JFF’s Center for Apprenticeship and Work-Based Learning

 We will recognize the significant role apprenticeship and other forms of work-based learning play in preparing the U.S. workforce.
-This event will also recognize significant contributions made by a select group of apprenticeship leaders (employers, industry associations, organized labor, workers, and training providers) that have contributed to the advancement of apprenticeship and work-based learning.
+This event will also recognize significant contributions made by a select group of apprenticeship leaders, including keynote speaker Colorado Governor Hickenlooper, who have contributed to the advancement of apprenticeship and work-based learning.

 The event will serve as a kickoff for National Apprenticeship Week and a formal launch of JFF’s recently established Center for Apprenticeship and Work-Based Learning.
 The new Center will provide a platform for the growing community of stakeholders working in the field to easily access current information and resources, share best practices, and deploy new solutions designed to drive the adoption and scale of both Apprenticeship and other forms of work-based learning.
 In addition, we will build on the momentum generated as part of Apprenticeship Forward and current leadership and support for these strategies.